tliron/rust-read-url/README.md

 Because we are only interested in reading one file, not otherwise working with the git repository, read-url will do nothing more than the the bare minimum required, i.e. a bare (not checked out) shallow clone of just the specified reference.
 Read-url will also optimize by cloning the archive only once per context.
-Subsequent URLs accessing referring to the repository will use the existing clone.
+Other URLs referring to the repository will use the existing clone.

 ### `internal:`